 The news got even better when I discovered it was very inexpensive – under $200 (at the time of writing it’s under $100!), and solved so many of my problems!

-The High Sierra Overpass wheeled backpack with detachable daypack changed my life because:
+The High Sierra Overpass rolling backpack with detachable daypack changed my life because:

 - The main bag opens completely up, allowing me to easily see and access the contents.